-- [ENDLESS PROJECT POSSIBILITIES] Expandable suite of tools.
-With its powerful blades, pens, and scoring tool, Cricut...
+- ENDLESS PROJECT POSSIBILITIES: Expandable suite of tools.
+With its powerful blades, pens, and scoring tool, Cricut Maker...

-- [NEW ROTARY BLADE FOR FABRICS] With its gliding, rolling action, this blade cuts through virtually any fabric quickly...
+- NEW ROTARY BLADE FOR FABRICS: With its gliding, rolling action, this blade cuts through virtually any fabric quickly and...

 The Cricut Maker isn’t cheap, but it’s not as expensive as all of the additional features suggest it might be.
 You can find the Cricut Maker for around $$ on Amazon, which is below the price of many comparable machines on the market.
 The Maker has more features than most of these other products as well, so we think the price tag is justified for the most part.

 Whether you think the Cricut Maker is worth the price or not is a different question.
 The Maker won’t be for everyone.
 If you’re looking for a die cutting machine and don’t care too much about sewing, you can find much cheaper products elsewhere - even from Cricut themselves.